-This roundup of 21 high protein vegan meals features a star of the plant-based space: the trusty lentil!
+This roundup of 21 high protein lentil recipes features a star of the plant-based space: the trusty lentil!
 Versatile, cheap, easy to use and SO delicious, you’ll love featuring it in so many recipes.
 From tacos to soups to salads and more, read on to learn how much protein is in lentils and to see my favorite high protein vegan recipes, with lentils!

 What are lentils?